 As we said above as the oscillatory motion of the object is called the simple harmonic motion.
-Lets elaborate the topic with the example.
+Let’s elaborate on the topic with the example.

 Let’s say the position of the object is P and N will be the projection of the object on the diameter XX’ of the circle as shown in the fig.

 Now if the object P movies in the circumference path of the circle, then the projection of this object N will be moves in linear motion on XX’.

 This to and fro motion of N is known as simple harmonic motion.
-We can also write this as SHM.
+We can also write this simple harmonic motion as SHM.